google/santa/docs/binaries/santa-gui.md

 ## Blocked Executions

 When Santa prevents a binary from executing, it presents a dialog to the user containing information about the binary that was denied.
-The message presented to the user, and the text of the
-**Open** button, are configurable on both a global and per-rule basis.
+The message presented to the user, the text of the **Open** button, and the destination URL for where to send users when the **Open** button is clicked are all configurable on both a global and per-rule basis.

 If the rule was configured as `silent`, it will not display a dialog when Santa denies a binary from executing.